maikelmclauflin/ElementQuery/README.md

 resets the scroll positions on the shrink and expand divs so that they can sense another resize.

 #### Sensor.update();
 method that initializes the recalculation of the resized div, as determined by scroll events hosted in the children of the targeted element.
-First the values are recalulated, then the correct attributes are applied to the targeted html elements.
+First the values are recalulated, then the correct attributes are added and removed to the targeted html elements.